 This is how accurately you read and follow instructions.
-Please read all the information on your Summary Info and Briefing Sheet carefully before you go, so that you don't forget to check something, forget to order something or go to the wrong venue or at the wrong time of day
+Please read all the information on your Summary Info, Briefing Sheet and/or the questions carefully before you go, so that you don’t forget to check something, forget to order something or go to the wrong venue or at the wrong time of day.

 Most Silent Customers miss points on this grading.
 Please check for typos and misspellings before you submit your review.
 Make sure you use punctuation, so that when you read it back to yourself, your writing makes sense.
 Write in complete sentences and use capitals at the beginning and full stops at the end.